City Life (video game): City Life Deluxe

 On December 30, 2006, registered game users received an email advertisement for City Life Deluxe, which was released only in Europe on April 13, 2007.

 2008 Edition

-On August 30, 2007, Monte Cristo and Focus announced an upcoming second expansion pack for City Life entitled City Life 2008 Edition, saying the expansion would include "60 more buildings, bringing the total to 360, including famous structures such as St Pauls Cathedral, Royal Opera etc...
+On August 30, 2007, Monte Cristo and Focus announced an upcoming second expansion pack for City Life entitled City Life 2008 Edition, saying the expansion would include "60 more buildings, bringing the total to 360, including famous structures such as St Paul's Cathedral, Royal Opera etc...
 New scenarios, 10 new maps, and an updated version of the editor allow you to import satellite maps, as well as import from applications such as World Machine, or GeoControl."
 The official release date for the expansion pack was November 10, 2007.
 On November 16, 2007, the release date was pushed back to November 23, 2007.
 The game was finally released in 2007-2008.

 DS

 Monte Cristo confirmed, in 2008, that they would make a City Life game for Nintendo DS.
 The DS version was released in Europe in late 2008, and in the UK in August 2009.